MeganArms/FSMIA/README.md

 - The recommended threshold will be output to the command window.

 ### Initialize FSMIA object
+- Run in the command window:
 ```
 movie1 = FSMIA(‘filename’);
 ```
 - This initializes the FSMIA object MOVIE1 with properties described above.

 ### Set FSMIA properties
+- Run in the command window:
 ```
 setoption(movie1);
 ```
 - The properties of movie1.Option are described above, but use these below as a quick start:
 	- Use the threshold recommended by FilterGUI.
 	- Use observation to choose the expected size of the point spread function to set spotR.
+Count the number of pixels that the particles span.
 	- Get the pixel size from the camera specs.
 	- Set exclude to 0.
 	- Set include to 0.
 	- Connect distance must be determined by expected diffusion.
 Set to zero for no expected diffusion.
+Set this to the maximum number of pixels a particle moves between frames times the pixel size.
-	- Fitting method: 'slow'
+	- Fitting method: 'fast'
-	- Isolation method: ‘fast’
+	- Isolation method: 'fast'
 	- Downsampling rate: 1
 	- Illumination correction: 'on'
 	- Background: Find the value of a region with no visibile particles and find the intensity value in ImageJ or using `imshow` and the data cursor.
 1000 is normal.